cross-language-cpp/djinni-generator/docs/idl.md

 ```

 at the beginning of a file will simply include another file.
 Child file paths are
-relative to the location of the file that contains the @import.
+relative to the location of the file that contains the `@import`.
 Two different djinni files
 cannot define the same type. `@import` behaves like `#include` with `#pragma once` in C++, or
 like ObjC's `#import`: if a file is included multiple times through different paths, then it
 will only be processed once.